UnitedHealth Group: Campaign against critics

-In 2025, a New York Times investigation revealed that UnitedHealth Group, with the help of the law firm Clare Locke, had made legal threats against journalists, social media users and healthcare professionals who criticized their policies and practices.
+In July 2025, a New York Times investigation revealed that UnitedHealth Group, with the help of the law firm Clare Locke, had made legal threats against journalists, social media users and healthcare professionals who criticized their policies and practices.
 UnitedHealth also made take-down requests to social media companies hosting content critical of them.

+Massachusetts Medicaid fraud lawsuit

+In May 2026, the state of Massachusetts sued UnitedHealth for defrauding MassHealth, the state's Medicaid program, of $100 million by making older patients seem more seriously ill than they actually were.

 Foundations

 Foundations affiliated with UnitedHealth Group include the UnitedHealth Foundation (UHF) and the UnitedHealthcare Children's Foundation (UHCCF), both of which were established in 1999.

 UHF pledged $100 million over ten years to fund scholarships and workforce development programs focused on increasing ethnic and racial diversity within the health care industry.
 UHF's investment will support 10,000 physicians from underrepresented communities: 5,000 students with a primary care focus and 5,000 physicians who want to advance careers in mental health, nursing, midwifery and medicine.
 The work of this fund is part of a broader initiative in which UnitedHealth Group has teamed up with nine organizations to provide scholarships to more than 3,000 students through the Diverse Scholars Initiative.

 UHCCF administers grants to help pay for medical costs for families with coverage gaps.
 According to UHCCF, the foundation raises money for medical grants by selling gift items such as backpacks, books, cards, and games, some of which are created by children.